 Delegate Whenever Possible

-You have a lot on your plate; but you don’t have to eat it all.
+You have a lot on your plate as a new parent; but you don’t have to eat it all.
 As you go through your day, ask yourself, “can I delegate this task?”
 This goes for both work life and personal life.

 Communicate with your partner about expectations and ways you can help each other.
 Remember that you are a team; design and execute your game plan accordingly.